 Hip2Save may earn a small commission via affiliate links in this post.
 Read our full disclosure policy here.

 We save money for a living.

-Our team is dedicated to serving you the best deals to save you the most money.
-We’re just as committed to helping you keep more money in your wallet.
-Check out these easy and smart money-saving tips right from our Hip2Save team members, and see how much you can save in a year’s time!
+Our team is dedicated to serving you with the best deals to save you the most money, and we’re just as committed to helping you keep more money in your wallet.
+Check out these easy and smart ways to save money right from our very own Hip2Save team members, and see how much you can save in a year’s time!

 1. Lina cut ties with her cable company and saved $1,200.

 Potential savings of ditching cable: $100 each month, or $1200 in a year.

 I’m sure I’m not the first person to tell you this: cutting ties with your cable company can free you from a hefty service contract, especially when you only watch a few of the channels.
 Streaming services are wildly popular, and you can pick the networks you actually want to watch.
 Lina made the switch and has saved $100+ each month!

 If you’re ready to make the switch, check out some of these cable network streaming services:

 On a related note, here’s how to watch TV Shows, movies, & live sports for cheap or FREE!

 2. Bryn lowered her monthly bill to save $720.